JetBrains/kotlin/GRADLE_PLUGIN.md

         id "org.jetbrains.kotlin.konan" version "0.8"
     }

 You also can get the plugin from a Bintray repository.
-In addition to releases this repo contains old and development versions of the plugin which are not available at the plugin portal.
+In addition to releases, this repo contains old and development versions of the plugin which are not available at the plugin portal.
 To get the plugin from the Bintray repo, include the following snippet in your build script: